-Employees who drive any Board-owned vehicle and/or transport students must, upon request, provide the Superintendent/designee with a copy of their driving record.
+Employees who drive any Board-owned vehicle and/or transport students must annually provide the Superintendent/designee with a copy of their driving record.
 Employees who receive a traffic citation during the year must report the citation to the Superintendent/designee before driving a Board-owned vehicle or transporting students.
-Employees shall have a current valid driver's license and proof of insurance on file at the Central Office before they may drive a Board-owned vehicle and/or transport students.
-Employees are not to use tobacco products in vehicles that transport students.
+Board Policies 03.1321/03.2321